 - Document deleted

 Note: Another useful feature in IT Glue is the ability to get email notifications whenever documents are updated, so you can see what documents have been updated, who updated them, and when they were updated.
-For more information, see Setting up notifications.
+For more information, see Quick guide for notifications.

 - You must have Manager or Administrator access to view a document's audit trail.